Norway's innovators help oil industry move to harsher climes

 By Balazs Koranyi and Stephen Eisenhammer

-OSLO/ABERDEEN, Scotland, Sept 27 A drillship that cuts through two metres of ice, radar that detects oil spills in Arctic darkness and a drill that burrows through rock like a mole are among Norwegian innovations helping the oil industry as it moves into harsher climes.
+OSLO/ABERDEEN, Scotland A drillship that cuts through two meters of ice, radar that detects oil spills in Arctic darkness and a drill that burrows through rock like a mole are among Norwegian innovations helping the oil industry as it moves into harsher climes.

 Small companies in Norway, backed by tax subsidies, a home-grown oil major and an abundance of experienced engineers, are bringing in technology that is leading the oil and gas industry in Arctic exploration and subsea production.